 Doctors are less likely to go against the opinion of a longtime treating doctor.
 I’m not saying they won’t ever do it.
 But if you have a doctor that says, “I read this MRI and there is a significant problem with a bulging disc that has a nerve root impingement”, it’s much, much less likely the consultative doctor is going to basically say there’s nothing wrong with you.

 The same goes with a psychological examination.
-If you go in and you have reports of a psychiatric hospitalization and significant problems noted by a treating doctor, the psychologist doing the consultative is going to probably be less likely to say that the long-time treating doctors are not correct.
+If you go in and you have reports of a psychiatric hospitalization and significant problems noted by a treating doctor, the psychologist doing the exam is going to probably be less likely to say that the long-time treating doctors are not correct.

 Doctors don’t like to contradict one another.
 If there are records in there that talk about specific and significant problems, it’s more likely that the consultative doctor is going to basically echo those reports find that you have some significant problems as well.